rickjordan/django-csrf-ajax/README.md

 token.setTokenHeader('jquery', $)
 ```

-`django-csrf-token` will extract the CSRF token value from the browser's cookies and set it as a default CSRF header for all CSRF-safe request methods of the library provided (e.g., POST, PUT, PATCH, etc.).
+`django-csrf-ajax` will extract the CSRF token value from the browser's cookies and set it as a default CSRF header for all CSRF-safe request methods of the library provided (e.g., POST, PUT, PATCH, etc.).

 To access the token directly...
 ```javascript